lbrombach/practical_robot_tools/arduino_ros_relay_control/README.md

 **TODO**

-Currently, there is a relay to control fan for each of the two electronics enclosures.
+Currently, there are two relay for fans.
 It would be good if temperature sensors were added and the relays were controlled to maintain some temperature instead of leaving the fans on always.
 It would be even better if these two relays were replaced with transistors so fan speed could be modulated with demand instead of simple on/off control.